The Birth, Death, and Resurrection of the Messiah

 In 1 Corinthians 15:4, Paul writes that Jesus rose from the dead on the third day according to the Scriptures.
 Yet, what Old Testament text predicted a third day resurrection?
 Well, by calling Christ’s resurrection a firstfruit, Paul echoes Leviticus 23.

-Leviticus 23:9–14 (ESV): 9 And the LORD spoke to Moses, saying, 10 “Speak to the people of Israel and say to them, When you come into the land that I give you and reap its harvest, you shall bring the sheaf of the firstfruits of your harvest to the priest, 11 and he shall wave the sheaf before the LORD, so that you may be accepted.
+Leviticus 23:9–14 (ESV): 9 And YHWH spoke to Moses, saying, 10 “Speak to the people of Israel and say to them, When you come into the land that I give you and reap its harvest, you shall bring the sheaf of the firstfruits of your harvest to the priest, 11 and he shall wave the sheaf before YHWH, so that you may be accepted.
 On the day after the Sabbath the priest shall wave it.
-12 And on the day when you wave the sheaf, you shall offer a male lamb a year old without blemish as a burnt offering to the LORD.
-13 And the grain offering with it shall be two tenths of an ephah of fine flour mixed with oil, a food offering to the LORD with a pleasing aroma, and the drink offering with it shall be of wine, a fourth of a hin.
-14 And you shall eat neither bread nor grain parched or fresh until this same day, until you have brought the offering of your God: it is a statute forever throughout your generations in all your dwellings.
+12 And on the day when you wave the sheaf, you shall offer a male lamb a year old without blemish as a burnt offering to YHWH.
+13 And the grain offering with it shall be two tenths of an ephah of fine flour mixed with oil, a food offering to YHWH with a pleasing aroma, and the drink offering with it shall be of wine, a fourth of a hin.
+14 And you shall eat neither bread nor grain parched or fresh until this same day, until you have brought the offering of your ELOHIM: it is a statute forever throughout your generations in all your dwellings.

 You can see how Leviticus 23:9-14 is an Old Testament text that pointed to Jesus’s resurrection on the third day.